-8 To avoid doubt, my COVID-19 Directions (No. 7) 2020 for infected persons, or any subsequent Directions that replace and substantially correspond to those Directions, apply to any person who is notified by an authorised officer or health practitioner that the person is infected with COVID-19.
-9 To avoid doubt, these Directions do not limit a right under section 71(1) of the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).
+- To avoid doubt, my COVID-19 Directions (No. 4) 2022, or any subsequent Directions that replace and substantially correspond to those Directions, apply to any person who is notified by an authorised officer or health practitioner that the person is infected with COVID-19. - To avoid doubt, these Directions do not limit a right under section 71(1) of the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).